 From the standpoint of AFD/GCF safeguards policy the project presents E&S risks mainly regarding building and construction work.
 Components in institutional strengthening, training, information dissemination and outreach would be otherwise categorised as of low/negligible or C risk.
 There will be a carbon footprint due to travel for project participants, implementation agents and trainees attending capacity building events, while energy use from computers and data storage is a necessary requirement.
 Use of solar panels for generating power is the preferred energy option and may be the only practical and reliable option in many cases of remote observation monitoring locations.

 The appropriate classification of the project is deemed to be Category B for Activities with potential limited adverse environmental and/or social risks and impacts that individually or cumulatively, are few, generally site-specific, largely reversible, and readily addressed through mitigation measures.
-The complete project is therefore also classified as Category B in consideration of the very limited risks of Component 2, having to negligible potential adverse impact.
+The complete project is therefore also classified as Category B in consideration of the very limited risks of Component 2, having moderate to negligible potential adverse impact.

-Environmental and Social Management Plan
+Environmental and Social Management Framework

-Overview of ESMP
+Overview of ESMF

 The purpose of the ESMF is to provide the framework, guidance and tools to be applied in the sound implementation of the project proposal.
 The framework therefore incorporates principles and expected E&S practice for project implementation which adheres to proposed environmental plans and guidance.
 The exact location of, for example, the weather stations or hydrological monitoring gauges proposed in a given country may not yet be precisely known, but the siting principles in respect of the mitigation hierarchy remain pertinent.